geekammo/learn-website-source/_posts/2014-06-11-creating-fonts-for-microview.md

     uView.print("Hello");

-Although MicroView's library includes 4 different types of font, these fonts might not your needs.
+Although MicroView's library includes 4 different types of font, these fonts might not suit your needs.
 By following these steps you can make your own fonts and include them within the MicroView library:

 1. Convert fonts to bitmap.
 2. Generate font source file from bitmap.